joeclark-phd/markov_namegen/README.md

 ## Release Notes

+0.3.3: Cleaned up a loop to remove minor code duplication.

 0.3.2: Moving the call to `Regex::new` should speed up the call to `generate_one()`.
 Thanks [ratmice](https://github.com/ratmice).

 0.3.1: Added the ability to initialize each type of generator with a custom RNG.